Rose of the Rancho (1914 film)

 Rose of the Rancho is a 1914 American silent Western film directed by Cecil B. DeMille.
 It is based upon the play of the same name by David Belasco and Richard Walton Tully.
 The film cost $16,988 to make, and grossed $87,028.
-A 35mm print of this film exists in the George Eastman House film archive.

 The film was remade in 1936 by Paramount and starred John Boles and Gladys Swarthout.

 Plot

 Esra Kincaid (La Reno) takes land by force and, having taken the Espinoza land, his sights are set on the Castro rancho.
 US government agent Kearney (Johnston) holds him off till the cavalry shows up and he can declare his love for Juanita "The Rose of the Rancho" (Barriscale).